sujoe77/backend/xml-parser/README.md

 1. add new deserialization in XmlParser
 2. add new operation in Calculation class

+please see new added <power> operation in data04.xml

 * New format

 new file format other than XML can be added via implement new Serializer and Deserialiazer interface.

+please see [MainJson](src/main/java/xml/parser/MainJson.java) for json format support.

 # Implementation